-Customer Satisfaction Survey is a new scorecard measure introduced by the Ontario Energy Board for the 2014 scorecard.
+Customer Satisfaction Survey was a new scorecard measure introduced by the Ontario Energy Board for the 2014 scorecard.
 The Ontario Energy Board has not yet issued a common definition for this measure but is expected to do so within the next few years.
-As a result, this measure may differ from other utilities in the Province.
+This measure will differ from other utilities in the Province since there is not a consistent instrument or approach used across the Province.
+This makes meaningful comparison of results between many LDCs nearly impossible until there is a consistent Province-wide methodology.

-In 2016, Orangeville Hydro engaged a third-party organization to conduct a customer satisfaction survey.
+In 2018, Orangeville Hydro engaged a third-party organization to conduct a customer satisfaction survey.
 This statistical survey canvassed a number of key areas including power quality and reliability, price, billing and payments, communications, and the overall customer service experience.
 Orangeville Hydro considers this customer satisfaction survey to be a useful tool for engaging the customer to get a better understanding of their wants and needs with respect to the provision of electricity services and for identifying areas that may require improvement.
-For 2016, Orangeville Hydro received a rating of 74.8% on its customer satisfaction survey.
+For 2018, Orangeville Hydro received a rating of 78.2% on its customer satisfaction survey.
 Orangeville Hydro is only required to report on this measure on a biennial basis (every second year), but expects this trend to continue into the foreseeable future.